fleschutz/PowerShell/Docs/open-google-contacts.md

 ## open-google-contacts.ps1 - Opens Google Contacts

-This script launches the Web browser with the Google Contacts website.
+This PowerShell script launches the Web browser with the Google Contacts website.

 ## Parameters
 ```powershell